Rates and Charges are an important source of revenue to Council so that it can continue to fund and improve facilities across the municipality.

 Municipal Association of Victoria

-The Victorian Government has introduced a new rate cap system that restricts how much councils can collect in rates.
+The Victorian Government’s rate cap system restricts how much councils can increase their average rate rise.

 How does rate capping work?

-Will my rates go up by 2.25 per cent?
+Will my rates go up by the rate cap?

-The Victorian Government also excluded waste charges and the State’s fire services property levy from the rate cap.
+The Victorian Government has excluded waste charges and the State’s fire services property levy from the rate cap.

 Do councils get more money when property values go up?

-Some ratepayers will pay less than the rate cap and others will pay more, but the overall general rates collected by a council won't exceed the 2.25 per cent rate cap, unless they were granted an exemption.
+Some ratepayers will pay less than the rate cap and others will pay more, but the overall general rates collected by a council won't exceed the current rate cap, unless they were granted an exemption.

 How are council rates set?